|

 The more time you spend in open studio, the faster you will develop your skills and control.
 Many students repeat a class simply because it fits their schedule.

-Our keep our wheel classes small, with 12 students per class session,
+We keep our wheel classes small with 12 students per class session,

 so you are guaranteed a wheel in your class.